jcwang587/xdatbus/README.md

 ## Get Started

-This is a brief example demonstrating how to use the basic function of xdatbus to aggregate multiple xdatcar files into one and unwrap the coordinates into an .xyz file:
+This is a brief example demonstrating how to use the basic function of xdatbus to aggregate multiple xdatcar files into a single file and unwrap the coordinates into an .xyz file:

 ```python
 import os